HEPATITIS B Vaccine

 The recommended dosage of the Elovac B vaccine is 2 ml using a 0.
 I. 2.
 6 months vaccination schedule.

 - Epinephrine and an antihistamine for injection should be available for use in case of anaphylaxis or anaphylactic reaction

 - Severe febrile infection (epilepsy)

-Most common side effects at injection site: mild soreness, indurations and erythema
+Most common side effects at the injection site: mild soreness, induration, and erythema.

 Extremely rare side effects: Anaphylaxis, serum sickness, angioedema, erythema, arthritis, meningitis, encephalitis.

-Clinic one has walk in appointments for all kinds of vaccines available in our clinic including Hepatitis B. We are open on all weekdays except Saturday from 7:00 am to 7:00 pm.
-For further inquiries and information,please contact us at:
+Clinic one has walk-in appointments for all kinds of vaccines available in our clinic including Hepatitis B. We are open on all weekdays except Saturday from 7:00 am to 7:00 pm.

 Back to Vaccination Page.